QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN System Design

 The Algorithm~\ref{alg:1} illustrates the process we go through to implement our design.
-In Line 1 we initialize all of our initial parameters.
-The network weights line indicates the initialization of the parameter vector.
-This vector is a vector of length $n$, where $n$ is the parameter count in the QuD and QuG.
-Each entry is initialized as a random number between 0 and 1, multiplied by $\pi$.
-We initialize our epochs, load our data set, and indicate the number of times we will train the discriminator against training the generator.
-Proceeding this, from Line 2, we begin our epoch loops.
-We train the discriminator on the real data set once in Lines 4 through 6, followed by training the discriminator on fake samples from the generator in Lines 7 through 10, and finally train the generator on the discriminator in a total of $R$ times.
+In Line 1 we initialize all of our initial parameters for the Generator and the Discriminator.
+The network weights line indicates the initialization of the parameter vector for both models.
+Each entry is initialized as a randomly sampled value from a uniform distribution of bounds $[0,\pi]$.
+We set our epoch count, load our data set, and indicate the ratio of which we will train the discriminator against training the generator.
+Proceeding this, from Line 2, we begin training our model.
+We train the discriminator on the real data set once in Lines 4 through 6, followed by training the discriminator on fake samples from the generator in Lines 7 through 10, and finally train the generator on the discriminator in a total of $R$ times (Line 11 - 14).